MicrosoftDocs/sql-docs/docs/2014/reporting-services/url-examples-for-items-on-a-report-server-sharepoint-mode.md

 ms.assetid: 54cb861a-8cec-445c-875d-599fb9bd1973
 caps.latest.revision: 5
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "mblythe"
 ---
 # URL Examples for Published Report Items on a Report Server in SharePoint Mode (SSRS)
-  To publish reports and related items to a SharePoint library, you can either publish the content using the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] authoring tools such as Report Designer or you can upload the content by using SharePoint site actions.
+  To publish reports and related items to a SharePoint library, you can either publish the content using the [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] authoring tools such as Report Designer or you can upload the content by using SharePoint site actions.

- SharePoint sites use different Web addresses than a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] report server in native mode.
+ SharePoint sites use different Web addresses than a [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] report server in native mode.
 A SharePoint site Web hierarchy includes the SharePoint Web application, a top-level site, optional subsites, and libraries.
 You must know how to create a URL address that specifies the SharePoint server as well as the location in the SharePoint site hierarchy where you want to publish a report or related items.

  Items related to a report include shared data sources, subreports, drillthrough reports, and resources such as Web-based image files.
 A report that has been published to a SharePoint library must specify these related items by their location in the SharePoint library.